Headlands (Holt House)

 [Thanks to the Pilkington's Lancastrian Pottery Society.]

-In 1863, just after the "Address to President Lincoln by the working men of Manchester" made at the Free Trade Hall in 1862, and the encatment of the Bill of Emancipation, Edward Hardcastle had helped form the Manchester office of the Southern Independence Association to provide support to the southern Confederate States of America during the American Civil War.
+In 1863, just after the "Address to President Lincoln by the working men of Manchester" made at the Free Trade Hall in 1862, and the enactment of the Bill of Emancipation, Edward Hardcastle had helped form the Manchester office of the Southern Independence Association to provide support to the southern Confederate States of America during the American Civil War.

 Edward was also J.P. and Deputy Lieutenant for Lancashire, a governor of Owen's College, and of Cheetham Hospital, and a trustee of Manchester Grammar School.
 Hardcastle was elected as one of two Conservative MPs for South East Lancashire at the 1874 general election.
 At the next election in 1880 both Hardcastle and his colleague Algernon Egerton (third son of Francis Egerton, 1st Earl of Ellesmere) lost to Liberal Party candidates.
 Hardcastle returned to the Commons at the 1885 general election, when he became the first MP for the newly created constituency of Salford North.
 He held the seat until 1892, when he stood down.
 His son Edward Hardcastle became Archdeacon of Canterbury.